dipdup-io/dipdup/config-reference/datasources.md

 ### Tezos node

 Tezos RPC is a standard interface provided by the Tezos node.
-It's not suitable for indexing purposes, but is used for accessing mempool data and other things that are not available through TzKT.
+It's not suitable for indexing purposes but used for accessing mempool data and other things that are not available through TzKT.

 ```yaml
 datasources: